intuiface/intuiface-cdk/libs/core/README.md

 ## Help

-Found a problem, a bug ?
-Or need some help ?
+Found a problem, a bug?
+Or need some help?
-Please do not create an issue in Github, ask us on our support page : https://support.intuiface.com/
+Please do not create an issue in Github!
+Ask us via our Support page : https://support.intuiface.com/